TomPace101/nanopore_diffusion/notes.md

 _TODO_ learn how &id001 works in yaml.
 In particular, can it only refer to something in the same document?
+If not, I'd like to use it to reduce redundancy in some of the yaml parameter files.
+Particularly things like data extraction.

 _ISSUE_ config_changed doesn't seem to be working for the plots.
 Try it yourself and see.